henryhxu/CSCI4430-ESTR4120/assignment/assignment-1/README.md

 `Error: port number must be in the range of [1024, 65535]`

-If the time argument ends up parsing to less than 0, you should print the following and exit:
+If the time argument ends up parsing to less than or equal to 0, you should print the following and exit:

 `Error: time argument must be greater than 0`